-Many of our syndicates adopt the Fractional Association’s standard operating procedure as the basis of their syndicate management structure – as outlined below:
+Many of our syndicates adopt the our standard operating procedure as the basis of their syndicate management structure – as outlined below.

-Each yacht has its own website which is the yacht’s primary operational management tool which has 5 primary functions:
+Each yacht has its own App which is the yacht’s primary operational management tool which has 5 primary functions:

-- Real-time maintenance account spreadsheet showing all transactions to date.
+Real-time maintenance account spreadsheet and bank account, visibility showing all transactions to date.

 One owner is appointed the ‘Boat Manager’ and one owner is appointed the ‘Finance Manager’.